 The same phenomenon is suspected to have been behind an incident to a Delta Air Lines 777.
 UK and US investigators called on Rolls-Royce to undertake the redesign of the device.

-In an airworthiness directive (AD) just published, the European Aviation Safety Agency (EASA) says operators must fit the redesigned FOHE by the end of next year or within 6,000 flight hours - whichever comes sooner.
+In an airworthiness directive published this week, the European Aviation Safety Agency says operators must fit the redesigned FOHE by the end of next year or within 6,000 flight hours - whichever comes sooner.

 The AD states: "Post incident analysis and investigation has established that, under certain ambient conditions, ice can accumulate on the walls of the fuel pipes within the aircraft fuel system, which can then be released downstream when fuel flow demand is increased.
 This released ice can then collect on the FOHE front face and limit fuel flow through the FOHE.